zachblume/declare/README.md

 # Declare

-Declare is an open-source framework for data engineering & analytics, that comes with framework defined cloud infrastructure built on Clickhouse.
+Declare is an open-source framework for data engineering & analytics with framework-defined infrastructure built on Clickhouse.
 It aims to be everything you need to develop, preview, and ship pipelines and analytics faster.

 ## Values

 -   **Declarative**: Describe data models, dashboards, and workflows declaratively, i.e. by describing your desired end state instead of intermediary plumbing or orchestration logic
 -   **Hot reloading dev in miliseconds**: Instantly see changes to your models, dashboards, and workflows in your local environment
--   **Framework defined infrastructure**: Spend time writing business logic instead of setting up cloud resources
+-   **[Framework-defined infrastructure](https://vercel.com/blog/framework-defined-infrastructure)**: Spend time writing business logic instead of setting up and managing cloud resources
 -   **Convention over configuration**: Not hostile to extension and customization, but ackolwege 80% of data engineering work is currently repetitive solving of shared problems
 -   **All-in on Clickhouse**: It's the inspiration and base of the stack.